AI4CTI/graph-based-phishing-datalake/README.md

-# WP2_FISA Deliverable: Screenshot Encoding and Clustering
+# Graph-Based Phishing Datalake: Screenshot Encoding and Clustering

 This project builds visual embeddings from website screenshots and clusters them using two agglomerative-style strategies: